 In principle, structured documents are just better.
 Teach the authors how to write documents with an eye for the concerns of accessibility and the problem is solved in the most cost-effective possible way.

-PDFs can be created from any software that can print, one important reason why PDF is so successful.
-However, the ease of PDF creation poses a special challenge in terms of accessibility because today, most PDF creation software can’t create a tagged PDF.
+PDFs can be created from any software that can print, an overwhelmingly important reason why PDF is so successful.
+However, the ease of PDF creation poses a special challenge in terms of accessibility because today, most PDF creation software can't create a tagged PDF.

 For this reason, most PDFs are untagged, and most tagged PDFs are unvalidated.
 If you're trying to achieve high quality PDF/A-1a conforming files from existing untagged PDFs, the only mainstream software currently capable of editing tags in a PDF file is Adobe's Acrobat Professional.

-Acrobat includes automation triggered by the “Add Tags” function in the Advanced → Accessibility menu (Acrobat Professional 9).
+Adobe's Acrobat includes automation triggered by the “Add Tags” function in the Advanced → Accessibility menu (Acrobat Professional 9).
 This feature scans the PDF and builds a tag tree for the document.
-You can get lucky on the simplest files, but on more complex content, the Add Tags function invariably makes mistakes, and results must always be checked.
+You can get lucky on the simplest files, but the Add Tags function invariably makes mistakes, and results must always be checked.

 If the software which created the PDF was relatively well-behaved, simple documents may require very few corrections.
-With more complex page layouts, especially when tables, multiple columns and graphics are involved, the more difficult it is to check and correct a tagged PDF to ensure accessibility.
+The more complex the page layouts, especially when tables, multiple columns and graphics are involved, the more difficult it is to check and correct a tagged PDF to ensure accessibility.

 The ten commandments at the 'core' of a PDF Accessibility Best Practices Workflow are as follows:

 Semantic content is the material of value, the significant text and graphics conveying the meaning of a document.
 Non-semantic content includes repeating page headers and numbers, image borders, lines separating columns and so on.
-These are artifacts of design and the layout, and must be marked as such rather than tagged so as not to interfere with the logical flow of the document.
+These are artifacts of the page, the design and the layout, and must be marked as artifact rather than tagged so as not to interfere with the logical flow of the document.